juliafalcao/sim-si-la-bim/README.md

 \* Some other symbols used in the paper such as `SP` (whitespace) and `F` (line break) were instead handled as *foma*-style rules as those will work with only one word at a time.

+\** Auxiliary regexes have been defined before the relevant rules that need them, for readability purposes.

 ### cases

+For organization purposes, each Case describes which graphemes will be joined with the vowel to form a syllable, or separated.

 | case   | action                                                                                           |   |
 |--------|--------------------------------------------------------------------------------------------------|---|
 | Case 1 | Vowel is separated from the next grapheme                                                        |   |